Tradeoff between noise and banding in a quantum adder with qudits: Quantum Addition and Coherence as its resource

 \subsection{Coherence as a resource in quantum addition}

 Quantum coherence \cite{streltsov_rmp_2017}, present in quantum states plays a vital role in several quantum information processing tasks, including quantum algorithms \cite{entanglement_bernstein_pra_2022,aditi_hhl_2023}, thermal devices like Otto engines \cite{camati_pra_2019}, quantum batteries \cite{Caravelli_quantum_2021}, quantum sensors \cite{matern_prb_2023} etc. In a quantum adder, all the controlled rotation operation commute with each other, and this parallelization immensely decreases the time required in the process, see Fig. \ref{fig:qft_banding}.
 Let us explore the behavior of quantum coherence in the step of quantum addition, both in the absence and presence of noise as well as with circuit deformation.
 Moreover, we connect the coherence created in quantum addition and the successful implementation of the scheme via fidelity.
+In contrast to algorithms such as Deutsch-Josza and Grover's search, where an initial superposition in states is essential, the quantum addition circuit does not require this condition.
+On the other hand, the QFT inherently generates the necessary coherence during its operation, enabling the desired quantum state manipulation without the need for an explicit initial superposition.
+This distinction underscores the unique role of the QFT in certain quantum algorithms, where coherence is achieved through circuit dynamics rather than state preparation.

 The $l_1$-norm of coherence in the computational basis \cite{Baumgratz_Prl_2014,streltsov_prl_2015} is defined as

 where \(\rho_{ij}\) are the elements of the density matrix \(\rho\).
 The coherence of a maximally coherent state in the Hilbert space of dimension $D$ under this measure is $D-1$ where \(D=d^n\) with \(d\) being the Hilbert space dimension of individual subsystems and \(n\) is the number of qudits.
 To ensure a fair comparison between all the dimensions, we scale the above measure as